seperman/deepdiff/README.md

 ## What is new?

+Please check the [ChangeLog](CHANGELOG.md) file for the detailed information.

 DeepDiff 6-2-0

 - Major improvement in the diff report for lists when items are all hashable and the order of items is important.